Need to organize your life? Learn how to organize all aspects of your life using a bullet journal!

 - Food and Diet Trackers.
 We already mentioned meal planning and weight loss trackers, but keeping a detailed log of your food habits makes it easier to break bad eating habits and create new ones.

 - Mental Health Tracker.
-Keeping a bullet journal helps with stress and anxiety but keeping track of your moods, emotions, and feelings will not only help you understand yourself better but you will get to know what are your triggers too.
+Keeping a bullet journal helps with stress and anxiety but there are lots of extra ways a Bujo can help your Mental health.
+These are things such as keeping track of your moods, emotions, and feelings which will not only help you understand yourself better but you will get to know what are your triggers too.
 We love this Mood Tracker Page.

 Bullet Journaling for Work